huridocs/uwazi-documentation/admin-docs/managing-settings.md

 Step 1: Find your unique ID.

 - FAQ on how to set up a [Google Analytics ID](https://support.google.com/analytics/answer/3123666?hl=en) to track website visits.

 - If you are hosting your Uwazi instance with HURIDOCS, we provide [Matomo Analytics](https://matomo.org/) as part of the hosting.
 Please contact us to activate your account.

 Step 2: Navigate to the **Settings** area and click on **Collection** in the left sidebar.

 Step 3: Toggle on the option for Google Analytics or Matomo Analytics, depending on your preference, and add the unique ID.

-Step 4: Click the green **Save** button.
+Click the green **Save** button.

-## How to configure your collection's contact and submission forms
+## How to configure a Contact Form or Submission Form

 ### Mailer configuration

-This allows you to configure your own SMTP or any other mail server.
-Uwazi instances hosted by HURIDOCS have the mail system already configured.
+If your instance is hosted by HURIDOCS, then your mail system is already configured.
+If you are hosting an instance on your own server, then you can configure your own SMTP or any other mail server.

 - This is a JSON configuration object that should match the options values required by Nodemailer, as explained [here](http://nodemailer.com/smtp/).